 Insights into these practices can explore your approach towards application development which helps in defining the best DevOps strategy, while reinforcing an individual’s problem-solving capabilities.

 Bring Collaboration Between The Dev And Ops Team

-DevOps is all about creating cross-functional collaboration between development and operations team.
+DevOps is all about creating cross-functional collaboration between the development and operations teams.
 Generally, the conflict occurs when development teams are always hustling to push code, bug fixes, patch updates as quickly as possible.
 While operations teams mostly focus on delivering 100% customer satisfaction.